d2l-ai/d2l-en/chapter_crashcourse/autograd.md

     print(autograd.is_training())
 ```

-In some cases, the same model behaves differently in the training and prediction modes (such as batch normalization).
+In some cases, the same model behaves differently in the training and prediction modes (e.g. when using neural techniques such as dropout and batch normalization).
 In other cases, some models may store more auxiliary variables to make computing gradients easier.
 We will cover these differences in detail in later chapters.
-For now, you need not worry about these details just yet.
+For now, you do not need to worry about these details.

 ## Computing the Gradient of Python Control Flow